ipld/ipld/data-model-layer/data-model.md

 * Some languages/libraries can handle arbitrary byte data in strings, some do not.

-While some codec specifications will define a required encoding it should be noted that in practice many codec implementations leave this kind of validation and sanitizaton up to the consumer (application code) and it is typical to find arbitrary byte data in strings even in codecs that explicitely forbid it.
+While some codec specifications will define a required encoding it should be noted that in practice many codec implementations leave this kind of validation and sanitization up to the consumer (application code) and it is typical to find arbitrary byte data in strings even in codecs that explicitely forbid it.

 Applications **SHOULD** only encode UTF8 data into string values and use byte values when they need